vmware-archive/app-manage/puppet/pivotal-tcserver/README.md

   template => ['nio',  'nio-ssl'],
 ```

-By default if there are custom templates located on the puppet master's tcserver files directory they will be copied to the node for use.
+By default if there are custom templates located on the puppet master's tcserver module files directory(puppet:///modules/tcserver/templates) they will be copied to the node for use.
 This behavior can be turned off at the class level with

 ```puppet
   class {'tcserver':